Multi-sensor Weather Forecast Competition

 The competition goal is to predict the next 32 images (8 hours in 15 minute intervals) of the weather movies.
 The images contain four channels encoding the following weather products: temperature (on accessible surface: top cloud or earth), convective rainfall rate, probability of occurrence of tropopause folding, and cloud mask.

 The competition data are split into training, validation, and test sets.
-The core challenge data contain the training, validation, and test sets in three regions: Nile region, Eastern Europe, and South West Europe.
+The core challenge data contain the training, validation, and test sets.
 The resulting training set contains about 25 billion data points.
-The transfer learning challenge data contain only the test set in three additional regions: Central Maghreb, South Mediterranean, and Central Europe.
+The transfer learning challenge data contain only the test set in additional regions.

-- Core challenge: Predict the encoded weather products in the three training regions.
-Get the data.
+- Core challenge: predict the target weather products in the training regions:

 For each day, the images are grouped into a separate folder, within which there are several folders containing the weather products.
 Learn more…